ddadaal/ddadaal.me/contents/resume/en.md

 ### President (2018-2019), Undersecretary of Technology Department (2017-2018), Member (2016-2017)
 - Coordinate internal and external affairs and participate in planning and execution of activities
 - Club has been awarded **Technology Contribution Award** (2/34) and **Branding Activity Award** (2/34) in 2017-2018, 2018-2019 respectively
-- Experiences and contributions are introduced by MSRA WeChat Official Account: http://1t.click/bgTF
+- Experiences and contributions are credited by MSRA WeChat Official Account: http://1t.click/bgTF
 - Participated in 2017 Microsoft Student Summer Camp

 ## <span class="highlight">Others</span>